JasonZhangjc/file-processor/README.md

 - Reading configuration from property file - avoid hardcoding of configurable properties

 - Unit testing - test the application using unit-test package, e.g., PyTest

+- Maintain in Docker

+- Implement CI/CD workflows with Jenkins